mattcollects64/TCG-Prototypes/content/post/summarizing-all-major-versions/index.md

 ---
 title: Summarizing All Major Versions
-description: A quick suimmary of all versions of the pre-release Pokemon TCG cards from the Prototypes up to the Presentation cards.
+description: A quick summary of all versions of the pre-release Pokemon TCG cards from the Prototypes up to the Presentation cards.
 slug: summarizing-all-major-versions
 date: 2024-11-10 00:00:00+0000
 image: cover.webp